-- (1) A member of an audit committee is independent if the member has no direct or indirect material relationship with the Company, which could, in the view of the Board, reasonably interfere with the exercise of a member's independent judgment. - (2) An individual is financially literate if he has the ability to read and understand a set of financial statements that present a breadth of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements. - (3) Mr. Silbernagel was appointed Chairman of the Audit Committee effective December 16, 2014. - On September 22, 2014, the Company closed an agreement with two lenders (the "Lenders"), RMB and Credipresto, for a USD \$10 million secured medium term loan facility.
+(1) A member of an audit committee is independent if the member has no direct or indirect material relationship with the Company, which could, in the view of the Board, reasonably interfere with the exercise of a member's independent judgment.

+(2) An individual is financially literate if he has the ability to read and understand a set of financial statements that present a breadth of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.

+Notes: (Continued)

+(3)On September 22, 2014, the Company closed an agreement with two lenders (the "Lenders"), RMB and Credipresto, for a USD \$10 million secured medium term loan facility.
 The Facility is being funded 80% by RMB and 20% by Creditpresto.
 Javier Reyes, a director of the Company, is a principal of Creditpresto.
 20% of all fees and interest associated with this transaction are paid to Creditpresto, which is considered a related party.
 CreditPresto received \$120,000 as part of facilitation fee and 2.4 million warrants.
-Therefore Mr. Reyes is considered to be a Non-Independent Member of the Board. - (5) Mr. Ingram was appointed as a member of the Audit Committee effective December 16, 2014.
+Therefore Mr. Reyes is considered to be a Non-Independent Member of the Board.
+On December 2, 2015 the Company announced that on November 30, 2015, RMB Australia Holdings Limited ("RMB") had assigned their 80% portion of the Company's outstanding \$10,000,000 secured medium term loan facility (the "Facility") to Credipresto SAPI de CV SOFOM ENR ("Credipresto"), giving Credipresto 100% ownership of the outstanding Facility.
+Javier Reyes, a director of Goldgroup, is a principle of Credipresto.
+The outstanding principal amount of the Facility accrues interest, in arrears, at an annualized rate of 15% on the portion of the Facility that is drawn down.
+The portion of the Facility which is not drawn down accrues interest, in arrears, at an annualized rate at 2% until December 18, 2016.
+The Facility is available for drawdown through December 18, 2016, the total amount currently drawn down is \$7,000,000 with the amount of outstanding principal of approximately \$3,400,000.
+The Company and Credipresto are currently renegotiating the terms of the Facility.
+Subsequently on December 23, 2015 the Company had entered into an agreement to amend the terms of the outstanding loan facility (the "Facility") to Creditpresto SAPI de CV SOFOM ENR ("Creditpresto"), subject to TSX approval.
+Javier Reyes, a director of Goldgroup, is a principal of Creditpresto.
+The Company received TSX Conditional Approval on February 2, 2016.
+The transaction closed on February 26, 2016.
+Therefore Mr. Reyes is considered to be a Non-Independent Member of the Board.